Sidra001Babar/MLB-Internship/Task19/README.md

 # Limitations

-The current model has weaker performance on underrepresented classes, especially `Truck` and `Bicycle`.
+The current model has weaker performance on underrepresented classes.

 The main reason is the limited number of training examples for these classes.